 The following list ranks the best colleges and universities for pursuing a master's degree in general education.

-Every student who is interested in a master's degree in general education has to check out Virginia Commonwealth University.
-Located in the medium-sized city of Richmond, VCU is a public university with a very large student population.
+Any student pursuing a degree in a master's degree in general education needs to look into Virginia Commonwealth University.
+Located in the city of Richmond, VCU is a public university with a fairly large student population.

-Any student who is interested in a master's degree in general education has to take a look at Shenandoah University.
-Shenandoah is a small private not-for-profit university located in the city of Winchester.
+Any student who is interested in a master's degree in general education needs to look into Shenandoah University.
+Shenandoah is a small private not-for-profit university located in the small city of Winchester.

-Master's recipients from the general education major at Shenandoah University earn $11,582 more than the typical college grad with the same degree shortly after graduation.
+Master's recipients from the general education degree program at Shenandoah University get $11,582 more than the average college grad with the same degree when they enter the workforce.

-It's hard to beat Radford University if you want to pursue a master's degree in general education.
-Radford is a medium-sized public university located in the town of Radford.
+It is difficult to beat Radford University if you wish to pursue a master's degree in general education.
+Radford is a moderately-sized public university located in the fringe town of Radford.

-Students who graduate with their master's from the education program state that they receive average early career wages of $48,802.
+Students who graduate with their master's from the education program report average early career wages of $48,802.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.